jvino/cluster-hpc-gpu-guides/docs/interactive_services/rstudio.md

 After that you will receive an email to the same address containing your URL to use to access the remote Rstudio Server.

-You should see this login web page and use your ReCaS username and password to access the RStudio IDE.
+The following image shows you the RStudio login web page.
+Use your ReCaS username and password to access.

 ![rstudio2](images/rstudio2.png)

-## 3 General information
+## 3 Important information
 - Your instance of RStudio is executed inside a container and **ONLY** the files stored in your HOME directory in the ReCaS-Bari GPFS file system will be preserved if faults occur, namely /lustrehome.
 Any local file content or module installation is lost if the container is stopped or crashes.
 So, use the GPFS file system for all your important files.

 - **Containers could crash at any time also during the execution of the code**, partial results CAN NOT be restored and will be lost.
 To manage this situation, consider storing in your HOME directory in GPFS all partial results.